What does Dale mean?

 Dale [dale] as a boys' name (also used less widely as girls' name Dale) is pronounced dayl.
 It is of Old English origin, and the meaning of Dale is "valley".
 Place name.
 Originally a surname meaning "one who lives in the valley".
 Roy Roger's consort Dale Evans; success guru Dale Carnegie.

 Dale is a very prominent first name for men (#109 out of 1220, Top 9%) and also a very prominent last name for all people (#1103 out of 150436, Top 1%).
 (2000 U.S. Demographics)

-Below is a charted comparison of the statistics of Dale and corresponding names.
-Dallin (#1643 from current records), Dayle and Dalen are the popular varying forms of Dale (#1077 from current records).
-These forms of Dale reached the apex of their popularity 64 years ago (usage of 0.4%) and are now significantly less widespread.
+Which version is better?with its variant forms and related boy names.
+Below is a charted study of the statistics of Dale and corresponding names.
+Dayle, Dalen and Dallin are the popular varying forms of Dale (#1092 from current records).
+These forms of Dale reached the apex of their popularity 65 years ago (usage of 0.4%) and are now significantly less widespread.